cbrennanpoole/Qualitative-Self/README.md

 ---

-- Super Regional LTL Carrier of the Year —Access America Transport
+- Super Regional LTL Carrier of the Year
+`—Access America Transport`
-- First Place for Safety in the "General Commodities LTL/Local Division" —American Trucking Associations Safety Management Council
+- First Place for Safety in the "General Commodities LTL/Local Division" `—American Trucking Associations Safety Management Council`
-- Interregional Carrier of the Year —CoLinx, LLC
+- Interregional Carrier of the Year
+`—CoLinx, LLC`
-- Best-in-Class Carrier —GlobalTranz
+- Best-in-Class Carrier
+`—GlobalTranz`
-- InformationWeek 500 Honoree —InformationWeek
+- InformationWeek 500 Honoree
+`—InformationWeek`
-- Top 100 Motor Carrier —Inbound Logistics Magazine
+- Top 100 Motor Carrier
+`—Inbound Logistics Magazine`
-- Silver Team Award —Lowe's Companies Inc.
+- Silver Team Award
+`—Lowe's Companies Inc.`

 ##### C PROFESSIONAL CAREER

-`NATURAL SOJOURNER : C Brennan earns stripes servicing the overnight due - service - and what is emphatically the heaviest region in the nation overnight due out the Atlanta break for 1 - year to the date & took to a lateral play - call to the ACO for a lesson in dispatchin' with Mr Sir Jong Choi - Champion at all things - hidden hero - GENIUS - WOKE`<br>
+`NATURAL SOJOURNER : C Brennan earns stripes servicing the overnight due - service - and what is emphatically the heaviest region in the nation overnight due out the Atlanta break for 1 - year to the date & makes a 'lateral' playcall; transfer to the Atlanta Corporate Office (ACO) for lessons in dispatch, executive leadership and development, plus an intense course of geography, real-time tracking, and logistics management; with Mr Sir Jong Choi - Champion at all things - hidden hero - Genius, mentor, and friend.`<br>

 ---